Engelberg/instaparse/docs/Performance.md

 First, I discovered that on long texts with long repeating sequences, linear-time concatenation of the internal partial tree results was a huge bottleneck, leading to overall quadratic behavior.
 So in 1.2, I converted over to using a custom data structure with O(1) concatentation.
 RRB-trees would be another data structure that could potentially solve my concatenation problem, so this is something I intend to look at after the Clojure implementation of RRB-trees matures.

-The other major performance improvement in 1.2 compensated for an unfortunate change that Oracle made in Java 1.7 to the String class, changing Strings so that the substring operation is O(n) rather than O(1), using a freshly allocated string to hold the substring.
+The other major performance improvement in 1.2 compensated for an unfortunate change that Oracle made in Java 1.7 to the String class, changing Strings so that the substring operation is O(n) rather than O(1), copying the substring into a freshly allocated string.
 Instaparse handles regular expressions by testing the regular expression against a substring of the input text that skips past the part of the text already parsed.
 This strategy, which creates rather large substrings frequently, needed to be modified in light of Java 1.7's poor substring behavior.

 With these version 1.2 modifications in place, I'm now getting linear-time behavior for all the parsers in my test suite that aren't explicitly designed to demonstrate huge amounts of ambiguity.
 This is exactly where I want instaparse to be.

 ## Memory

-When talking about performance, the other big discussion point of course needs to be memory consumption.
+When talking about performance, the other big discussion point is, of course, memory consumption.
 As I mentioned in the tutorial, instaparse does use a lot of memory.
 There's really no way around this; it all comes back to my earlier point that instaparse aims to gracefully handle arbitrary levels of ambiguity and backtracking, which means that the entire text needs to reside in memory and lots of intermediate results need to be cached.

-Instaparse's own syntax for context-free grammars is parsed by an instaparse parser, and is a great example of the advantage of backtracking.
+Instaparse's own syntax for context-free grammars is parsed by an instaparse parser, and is a great example of the practical value of backtracking.

-Consider the following grammar:
+Consider the following grammar.
+The actual semantics of the grammar is not important here, just think about the syntax of the grammar specification and consider how instaparse's `parser` function needs to parse the grammar string as a series of rules:

+	(insta/parser
-	A = B B
+	   "A = B B
-	B = 'b'
+	    B = 'b'")

-For most parser generators, it would be critical that each line be terminated by an end-of-line character, such as `;` or a newline.
-But instaparse's CFG parser has no problem if you write out the grammar all mushed together on one line:
+You might expect instaparse to impose a requirement that each line of the grammar be clearly terminated by an end-of-line character, such as `;` or a newline, but in fact, instaparse's CFG parser has no problem if you write out the grammar all mushed together on one line:

-	A = B B B = 'b'
+	(insta/parser "A = B B B = 'b'")

-Working from left-to-right, at the time it parses the third `B`, it is entirely possible that the `B` should be interpreted as part of a rule
+Working from left-to-right, when it processes the third `B`, it is entirely possible that what it has seen so far should be interpreted as the rule:

 	A = B B B

 But when it encounters the `=`, it realizes that the only sensible interpretation is for the third `B` to be the beginning of a new rule, and instaparse sorts it all out.

-Taken to an extreme, consider a grammar like:
+Taken to an extreme, consider the parser defined by the following grammar:

 	S = 'ab'+ | 'a' 'ba'+

-If you parse a long string of "abababab...aba", there's no way for instaparse to determine when looking at the first 'a' which way to interpret it.
-Instaparse can try one path, for example, assuming that it is part of the `'ab'+` rule, but it won't know until it gets to the very end of the string that it has chosen incorrectly, and has to back up and try another path.
+If you use this parser to parse a long string of "abababab...aba", there's no way to determine when looking at the first 'a' which way to interpret it.
+The parser can try one path, perhaps assuming that it is part of the `'ab'+` rule, but it won't know until it gets to the very end of the string that it has chosen incorrectly, and has to back up and try another path.
 Looking at this example, it should be clear that there's no way to parse the input string in a single linear pass with bounded memory.

 For this reason, I haven't put as much effort into optimizing memory usage -- a lot of data needs to be retained throughout the parsing process, and there simply is less scope for improvement, I think.
 Certainly Java 1.7's substring behavior was causing massive memory churn, so the changes I made in instaparse 1.2 will also benefit the memory side of the performance equation.
 But other than that, I haven't found any big wins for optimizing memory consumption.